Laudianism: Theology

 The Sacraments are emphasized as means of Grace open to all who confess their sins and truly repent, and Baptism and Communion were raised over the preaching of sermons.
-Personal holiness and the necessity of good works, without any merit, for final salvation are emphasized and taught, and the Daily Office was encouraged, with Holy Communion, or at the least Ante-Communion, on all Sundays and Holy Days as the Rubrics required.
+Personal holiness and the necessity of good works are emphasized and taught, and the Daily Office was encouraged and the "Beauty of Holiness" in aesthetics was emphasized against the low church practice of the Calvinists.
+The services were referred to as high and dry.

-Subjective means of determining one's state with God or one's vocation were rejected in favor of objective means, and emotionalism and other forms of Enthusiasm were not to be trusted.
+Subjective means of determining ones state with God or ones vocation were rejected in favor of objective means, and emotionalism and other forms of Enthusiasm were not to be trusted.

 The political theology of Laudianism was the Divine right of kings and that power flows from God down to the King, not from the people up to the King.
-Laud himself asserted the jure divino standing of bishops.
 Those who followed it were called Cavaliers and it later became the Tory movement.